vturrisi/solo-learn/README.md

 pip3 install .[dali,umap]
 ```

-If no dali support is needed, the repository can be installed as:
+If no Dali/UMAP support is needed, the repository can be installed as:
 ```
 pip3 install .
 ```